Coronavirus in the US: Out to regain footing, Trump shifts virus focus to economy

-As part of the guidelines effort, the Centers for Disease Control and Prevention was set to release new priorities for virus testing, including people who show no symptoms but are in high-risk settings.
+As part of the guidelines effort, the Centers for Disease Control and Prevention released new priorities for virus testing, including people who show no symptoms but are in high-risk settings.

-The White House was unveiling what it described as a comprehensive overview of its efforts to make enough tests for COVID-19 available so states can sample at least 2.6% of their populations each month.
-Trump and administration medical experts outlined the plan on a call with governors Monday afternoon, before Trump announced that businesses such as CVS would expand access to tests across the country.
+The White House unveiled what it described as a comprehensive overview of its efforts to make enough tests for COVID-19 available so states can sample at least 2.6% of their populations each month.
+Areas that have been harder hit by the virus would be able to test at double that rate, or higher, the White House said.
+Trump and administration medical experts outlined the plan on a call with governors Monday afternoon, and Trump announced that businesses such as CVS would expand access to tests across the country.

+"Testing is not going to be a problem at all," Trump said later in the Rose Garden.
+Many of the administration's past pledges and goals on testing have not been met.

 Monday's developments were meant to fill critical gaps in White House plans to begin "reopening" the nation, ramping up testing for the virus while shifting the president's focus toward recovery from the economic collapse caused by the outbreak.